jschnab/systems_design/circuit-breaker/README.md

 * Half-open: The circuit breaker fails most operations immediately, but allows a certain number of them to pass through to test health recovery.
 If enough of these operations are successful, the circuit breaker moves to the 'closed' state.
 Otherwise, it moves back to the 'open' state.
-The half-open state prevents issues that could arise by suddenly sending a lot of requests to a service in the middle of a recovery.
+The 'half-open' state prevents issues that could arise by suddenly sending a lot of requests to a service in the middle of a recovery.